gu12934/LHL-Final-Project-Tableau/README.md

 ## Viewable Dashboard on Tableau
 * https://public.tableau.com/app/profile/gurmol.sohi/viz/WAA_wildfires_project/Datastory?publish=yes

-* click on the wildfire per state on first page to adjust the dashboard
+* click on the damage per state tab (first one) and then wildlife per state to adjust the dashboard and see it be interactive